Module 8 Briefing Sheet / Class of 2021

 Using these materials, prepare a 4-5 minute Capstone presentation on the topic of “My Journey Toward Leadership Mastery” that you will deliver during the Module day.

 Your Capstone Presentation should highlight a significant and specific learning experience about yourself as a leader (especially in this unsettled time) in your professional environment that is directly correlated to your learning through the Leadership Academy.
-As you develop your remarks, envision your audience as members of your leadership team or the team you lead.
-(Your actual audience will be 6-7 others -- Fellows from other cohorts and some invited guests from the Academy Board of Advisors, Steering Committee, and ACC NCR Board of Directors.
-They will listen to you “live” in a Zoom breakout room.)
+As you develop your remarks, envision your intended audience as members of your leadership team or the team you lead.
+This is an oral presentation -- no visuals.
+(Your actual audience will be 6-8 others -- Fellows from other cohorts and some invited guests from the Academy Board of Advisors, Steering Committee, and ACC NCR Board of Directors.
+One person from each group will have the opportunity to present their remarks to all who are attending this session.)

 - How will you own your personal leadership journey?